 Roads and streets shall be designed and constructed in accordance with all relevant standards.
 This includes the standards listed below; however, it should be noted that the list is not exhaustive.
 The requirements of these Technical Specifications will prevail where the following standards are in conflict with it:

+- Roads and Maritime Services guidebooks

-- Transport for NSW (TfNSW) Technical Directions and guidelines - Austroads Guide to Pavement Technology
+- Austroads Guide to Pavement Technology

-Transport for NSW Specifications and Standards Drawings.
+- · RMS Specifications and Standards Drawings.

 3.5 SOFTWARE

 CIRCLY software is to be used to justify the accuracy of the flexible pavement design.